 Perrier ran a series of Instagram ads during the dog days of summer, focusing on the refreshing nature of the drink.
 The ad is actually a short video that shows the glass filling up with a rainbow of colors being poured from the bottle.

-The ad has a strong topical element (the heat) which gives it an added boost of appeal for users.
+What makes it great: The ad has a strong topical element (the heat) which gives it an added boost of appeal for users.
 This topical element makes the ad feel more relevant than it might otherwise.
 The visuals are engaging and enticing, making users want to linger on the ad, rather than simply scrolling on by.

 5 - Dawn

 When you think of Dawn, you probably think of dish soap.
 But you might also think of adorable marine animals being cleaned off using Dawn soap in the aftermath of an oil spill.
 That's because for a long time now Dawn has periodically run television ads showing how volunteers use the soap for just that purpose.
 Now the company has adapted that concept for a short Instagram video ad featuring a very cute duck.

 What makes it great: The ad definitely works on an emotional level, the same way the old television spots did.
 The clip is short, and charming, and focuses on how Dawn gives back.
 Increasingly, this kind of social purpose is something consumers look for in the brands they support.
 The Dawn branding is clear and apparent without being over the top.

 Cobble Hill Soap proves that you don't have to be in the Fortune 500 to design and run beautiful Instagram ads.
 The etsy-based company has a strong visual aesthetic on Instagram, and their ads are no exception to that rule.

 What makes it great: This is a simple ad that perfectly aligns both with the branding of the company and with the overall aesthetic of Instagram itself.
 Visuals are minimalist in a way that mirrors the packaging of the product and the bed of beans gives us the idea that this product is probably made with the help of natural ingredients, like coffee.